Weight Terminology Guide

 GTM (Gross Trailer Mass)

-This is the maximum weight of the loaded caravan that can be supported by its wheels, not counting the portion supported by the car when hitched – or jockey wheel when parked.
-This rating is set by the manufacturer and cannot be exceeded.
+This is the maximum weight of the loaded caravan that can be supported by its wheels, not counting the portion supported by the car when hitched.
+This rating is set by the manufacturer and in some cases upgraded.

 GTM = ATM – TBM